hemanthjamili/CaptainSheet/README.md

 # Captain Sheet - Application

-This Spring Boot Project is developed to illustrate CRUD operation that can be performed on a custom datastructure and get the cell ID by height value.
-Technologies used are J2EE, Spring Boot, HTML, CSS.
+This Spring Boot Project is developed to illustrate CRUD operations that can be performed on a custom datastructure and get the cell ID by height value.
+Technologies used are J2EE, Spring Boot.

 ### Prerequisites